itublockchain/challenges/README.md

-Welcome to Solidity challenges created by ITU Blockchain.
+Welcome to Solidity challenges created by ITU Blockchain